Leipsic, Rodewald draw NHL's ire over comments

-The NHL said Wednesday that it "strongly condemns" comments that were made by Washington Capitals forward Brendan Leipsic and Florida Panthers forward Jack Rodewald in a private group chat on social media, calling the remarks "misogynistic and reprehensible."
+The National Hockey League condemned "misogynistic and reprehensible remarks" made by Washington Capitals forward Brendan Leipsic and Florida Panthers forward Jack Rodewald in an Instagram group chat that were leaked on Twitter and Reddit on Wednesday.

-Leipsic's comments came from a group chat on Instagram and quickly went viral after being screen-grabbed and leaked to Twitter and Reddit on Wednesday.
-The remarks made by Rodewald were not immediately known.
+Among the remarks made by the two players, they commented on the appearances of the wife of Vancouver Canucks forward Tanner Pearson and the girlfriend of Edmonton Oilers star Connor McDavid, and also made sexual remarks about other women.

 "There is no place in our League for such statements, attitudes and behavior, no matter the forum," the NHL said in its statement.
 "We will address this inexcusable conduct with the clubs and players involved."

-In one of his comments, made in response to a photo posted by the Vancouver Canucks that featured forward Tanner Pearson greeting his young son and his wife, Meaghan Pearson, Leipsic insulted the appearance of Pearson's wife.
+In one of his comments, made in response to a photo posted by the Canucks that featured Pearson greeting his young son and his wife, Meaghan Pearson, Leipsic insulted the appearance of Pearson's wife.

-Leipsic also made comments about the appearance of Edmonton Oilers star Connor McDavid's girlfriend, Lauren Kyle, in a Halloween photo, as well as sexual comments and criticism of the appearances of other women.
+Leipsic also made comments about the appearance of McDavid's girlfriend, Lauren Kyle, in a Halloween photo, as well as sexual comments and criticism of the appearances of other women.
 He also commented on a photo of Capitals linemates Nic Dowd and Garnet Hathaway hosting their podcast -- on which Leipsic has not appeared as a guest -- writing, "F--- they're losers."

-Leipsic, who deleted his Instagram account on Wednesday, later issued an apology on Twitter.
+Leipsic, who deleted his Instagram account Wednesday, later issued an apology on Twitter.

 "Yesterday my friend's Instagram account was hacked and an individual circulated images that are representative of private conversations I was a part of," Leipsic wrote.
 "I fully recognize how inappropriate and offensive these comments are and sincerely apologize to everyone for my actions.
 I am committed to learning from this and becoming a better person by taking time to determine how to move forward in an accountable, meaningful way.
 I am truly sorry."